creztfallen/hw-go-app/README.md

 # hw-go-app
-Having a look on how web applications are written in go behave.
+Having a look on how web applications are written in go.